-- Refueling with engine(s) running or shut down - Refueling with medical transport personnel or patient(s) on board, which includes a requirement that at least one medical transport person remain with the patient at all times during refueling or stopover - Rapid refueling only if the location of the refueling port does not block patient and crew egress in the event of a fire or other emergency while refueling.
+- · Refueling with engine(s) running or shut down - Refueling with medical transport personnel or patient(s) on board, which includes a requirement that at least one medical transport person remain with the patient at all times during refueling or stopover - Rapid refueling only if the location of the refueling port does not block patient and crew egress in the event of a fire or other emergency while refueling.
 (Strongly encouraged) - Fire hazard policies pertinent to refueling procedures as addressed in the certificate holder's Operation Specifications Manual (electronic or hard copy) - Pilot's responsibility to test, verify, or validate fuel quality before refueling and stay with the aircraft at all times during refueling. - Wearing proper PPE when refueling.
 Gloves used for refueling are prohibited for use during transport.
 PPE potentially contaminated with fuel may not be worn in the transport vehicle - s.
 The Program/Certificate Holder has policies that govern operational limitations with specific equipment inoperative (for example, if the searchlight is not functioning).
 If night vision goggles are used, the policy must be appropriate to that specific mode of operation.
 (RW) - t.
 Specific policy to address the combative patient - Additional physical and/or chemical restraints must be available and used for combative patients who potentially endanger themselves, the personnel, or the transport vehicle. - A policy must address refusal to transport patients, family members, or others who may be considered a threat to the safety of the transport and/or medical transport personnel. - u.
-Written policy to address response to hazardous materials requests or unanticipated contact with hazardous materials - There is an outlined plan of action according to pre-established policies with appropriate training of the medical transport team. - There is a plan for patient decontamination procedures prior to transport, including removal of patient clothing and other decontamination procedures for saturation of gasoline or other hazardous chemicals.
+Written policy to address response to hazardous materials requests or unanticipated contact with hazardous materials - There is an outlined plan of action according to pre-established policies with appropriate training of the medical transport team. - There is a plan for patient decontamination procedures prior to transport, including removal of patient clothing and other decontamination procedures for saturation of gasoline or other hazardous chemicals. - The medical transport team must be fully informed about the nature of the hazardous materials.

-- The medical transport team must be fully informed about the nature of the hazardous materials. - There is a readily available list of hazardous materials, which could pose a threat to the medical transport team or render transport inappropriate. - The LZ or aircraft operational area must be a safe distance to avoid any downwind danger when approaching or departing.
-(RW) - A policy addresses carry-on baggage of patient or passenger that must be physically inspected for hazardous materials that could endanger the medical transport team or compromise safety (such as weapons, sharp objects, chemicals, and obvious hazardous materials) before loading on the transport vehicle. - A policy addresses the presence of firearms on the transport vehicle.
+- There is a readily available list of hazardous materials, which could pose a threat to the medical transport team or render transport inappropriate. - The LZ or aircraft operational area must be a safe distance to avoid any downwind danger when approaching or departing.
+(RW) - A policy addresses carry-on baggage of patient or passenger that must be physically inspected for hazardous materials that could endanger the medical transport team or compromise safety (such as weapons, sharp objects, chemicals, and obvious hazardous materials) before loading on the transport vehicle. - · A policy addresses the presence of firearms on the transport vehicle. - A policy addresses carrying lithium ion batteries on the transport vehicle. - v.
+Written policy to address observers, third riders or media being transported with or without a patient on board.
+At a minimum the policy should address: - a.
+Understanding patient privacy and confidentiality laws (HIPAA, etc.) - b.
+Safety in and around the vehicle (safety briefing, sterile cockpit, etc.) - c.
+Proper appeal apparel (footwear, winter coats, helmet, etc.) - d.
+Appropriate use of assigned equipment such as visors on helmets, intercom systems, etc. - e.
+Securing personal equipment and items to avoid interference with safety or patient care.